arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 unsigned long counter { 0 };

 void setup() {
-    // Begin serial communication at a baud rate of 9600 Serial.begin(9600);
+    // Initialize serial communication at 9600 bauds Serial.begin(9600);

     // Wait for the serial port to connect,
-    // This is necessary for boards that have native USB while (!Serial);
+    //tThis is necessary for boards that have native USB while (!Serial);

     Serial.println("- Initializing RS-485 interface...");

-    // Initialize the RS-485 interface with a baud rate of 115200 and specific timings
+    // Initialize the RS-485 interface with a baud rate of 115200 and specific timings,
-    // The timings define the preamble and postamble durations for RS-485 communication MachineControl_RS485Comm.begin(115200, 0, 500);
+    // the timings define the preamble and postamble durations for RS-485 communication MachineControl_RS485Comm.begin(115200, 0, 500);

     // Set the RS-485 interface in receive mode initially